 - 1 teaspoon balsamic vinegar

-- In a large pot or high sided pot (I used a large enameled dutch oven) on medium low heat add butter and olive oil.
-When butter is melted add 1/3 of onions.
-Stir to coat in butter and oil and cook 5 minutes, stirring periodically.
+- Add butter and olive oil to a large pot or Dutch oven over medium-low heat.
+When butter is melted, add ⅓ of the onions.
+Stir to coat in butter and oil and cook for 5 minutes, stirring periodically.

-- After 5 minutes, add another 1/3 of onions, stir and cook 5 minutes.
-Continue with remaining 1/3 of onions.
+- After 5 minutes, add another ⅓ of the onions, stir and cook for 5 minutes more.
+Continue with remaining ⅓ of onions.
 Note: Because we are caramelizing a lot of onions here, I like to add in batches rather than all at once.

-- Cook for about 45 minutes in total, checking on every 5 minutes or so, ensuring they aren't burning and scraping brown bits on bottom of pan and incorporating into onions.
-Every once in a while, add a splash of hot water to loosen any excessive brown bits and encourage the onions to cook, no more than 1/4 cup at a time (up to a cup in total).
+- Cook for about 45 minutes in total, checking on every 5 minutes or so, ensuring they aren't burning and using a wooden spoon to scrape up any brown bits on the bottom of the pot to incorporate them into the onions.
+Every once in a while, add a splash of hot water to loosen any excessive brown bits and encourage the onions to cook, no more than ¼ cup at a time (up to about 1 cup in total).

-- After about 45 minutes, add garlic and cook 1-2 minutes.
+- After about 45 minutes, add garlic and cook for 1 to 2 minutes.

 - Once you've reached your desired caramelization, deglaze onions with wine.
-Stir, scrapping up any more brown bits.
-Cook 1-2 minutes.
-Stir in thyme, salt and pepper.
+Stir, scraping up any more brown bits on the bottom of the pot with a wooden spoon.
+Cook for 1 to 2 minutes.
+Stir in thyme, salt, and black pepper.

-- Stir in flour and cook 2-3 minutes.
+- Stir in flour and cook for 2 to 3 minutes.

 - Brush each slice of bread with a little avocado oil (optional) and place on top of soup.
-Distribute cheese among bread slices.
-Place bowls on a baking tray.
+Distribute the Gruyere cheese among the bread slices.

-- Set oven to broil and cook until cheese is melted and a little golden.
-Carefully remove and garnish with fresh thyme, if desired.
-Enjoy!
-Serves 4-6.Note: If you don't have oven safe bowls, omit putting the bowls in the oven.
+- Preheat the oven to 400 degrees Fahrenheit.
+Place the bowls of soup (that are on the sheet pan) into the oven and cook until the cheese is melted and a little golden brown (this should only take a few minutes).
+Carefully remove and garnish (if desired) with fresh thyme.
+Serve and enjoy!Note: If you don't have oven-safe bowls, omit putting the bowls into the oven.
 Rather portion out the soup and toast the bread with cheese separately, putting on top of the soup when serving.